mattsoen/cyber_sec/Nmap/nmap_results_alert.md

 - **`$from`**: The email address from which the alert will be sent. *(Default: `"alert@example.com"`)*
 - **`$to`**: The recipient's email address for the alert. *(Default: `"admin@example.com"`)*
 - **`$subject`**: The subject line of the email alert. *(Default: `"Nmap Scan Alert"`)*
-- **`$body`**: The body of the email alert (initialized as an empty string).
+- **`$body`**: The body of the email alert (initialised as an empty string).

 ### Functionality
 1. **Run Nmap Scan**:
    - Executes the command `nmap` on the specified target and captures the output in the variable `$nmapResult`.

 2. **Check Port Status**:
-   - Analyzes the scan results to check if port 80 is open using a regex match:
+   - Analyses the scan results to check if port 80 is open using a regex match:
      ```powershell
      if ($nmapResult -match "80/tcp\s+open")
      ```